 Heltec V4.3 Support

 The Heltec V4.3 is now fully supported, with automatic detection between V4.2 and V4.3 hardware revisions.
-No manual configuration needed — the firmware figures out which board it’s running on and adjusts accordingly.
+No manual configuration needed.
+The firmware figures out which board it’s running on and adjusts.

 What makes the V4.3 interesting is the combination of 1W output power with controllable FEM hardware.
 That FEM control is what unlocks the power savings below.